 Started in the academic year 2007/2008, under the heading of Energy and Bioenergy.

-The technical and scientific skills of a Master in Bioenergy are as follows:
+The technical and scientific skills of a Master in this programme are as follows:

 1. Ability to propose sustainable projects to produce energy from biomass and waste, in order to contribute to the promotion of Bioeconomy and Circular Economy.